mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Simulation_demos/followme-with-gesture.rst

       sudo chmod +x /opt/ros/humble/share/followme_turtlebot3_gazebo/scripts/demo_RS.sh
       /opt/ros/humble/share/followme_turtlebot3_gazebo/scripts/demo_RS.sh

 #.
-Terminal 2: This command will launch the ADBSCAN |deb_pack|.
+Terminal 2: This command will launch the ADBSCAN Deb package.
 It runs the ADBScan node on the point cloud data to detect the location of the target.

    .. code-block::